material-components/material-components-android/docs/theming/Motion.md

 // ActivityA.kt

 override fun onCreate(savedInstanceState:  Bundle?) {
-  val exit  =  MaterialSharedAxis.create(this,  MaterialSharedAxis.Z,  true).apply {
+  val exit  =  MaterialSharedAxis.create(this,  MaterialSharedAxis.Z,  forward = true).apply {
     // Remove the exit transitions secondary transition completely so this Activity
     // only scales instead of scaling and fading out.
 Alternatively, this could be
     // set to a modified FadeThrough transition or any other custom transition.